Home Page

 • Algeo, John and Thomas Pyles.
 The Origin and Development of the English Language.
 5th edition.
 U.S.A., 2004.

 • Baugh, A. C. and Thomas Cable.
 A History of the English Language.
-5th edition.
-Englewood Cliffs, New Jersey: Prentice-Hall, 2002.
+6th edition.
+Boston: Pearson Publishing, 2013.

 • Brown, Michelle P. Understanding Illuminated Manuscripts: A Guide to Technical Terms.
 London: The British Library and the J. Paul Getty Museum, 1994.